 - 5.1 The Iridium network permits ship-to-shore, shore-to-ship and ship-to-ship calls for maritime safety communications.
 It provides for four levels of prioritization of all calls and performs pre-emption of lower priority communications, if necessary. - 5.2 Only registered information providers will be allowed to input messages for transmission.
 Approval and registration of these entities is performed by the International Satellite EGC Coordinating Panel by the procedure described in Annex 2 of this Manual.
 During the approval and registration process, the means of access, and the credentials needed by the authorised entity, will be agreed between the entity, the Panel and Iridium.
-For example, access can be protected by requiring a two-stage access procedure using a password and PIN, and authorised users can input messages using email, a web interface or other means of transmitting data over the Internet, a leased line or VPN..
+For example, access can be protected by requiring a two-stage access procedure using a password and PIN, and authorised users can input messages using email, a web interface or other means of transmitting data over the Internet, a leased line or VPN.
+An example of a user interface for submitting messages to the Iridium system is shown in Figures 9 and 10 below.
 One such method is a secure portal provided by Iridium.
 Operational guidance for the use of the portal is given in Annex 4 Part 1 of this manual.
+The user interface is shown below: